canal grande Venice Canals Italy

 Spring (March to May)

 Spring is an ideal time to take the trip.
 The canals get lively with the warm air, and the flowers blossom.
-There’s less crowd than the summer rush, making wandering around more chill.
+There’s less crowd than in the summer rush, making wandering around more chill.

 Summer (June to August)